utdata/rwdir/docs/13-mastery.md

 - How much does March mean to sales of alcohol downtown during SXSW?
 (Like what percentage of their yearly sales?)
 What was the difference in 2020 and 2021 compared to 2019?
 - What owner/company has sold the most alcohol?
 (Taxpayer name).
 Or who owns the most locations in the city?

-There are certainly other ideas, but key are the fact you have date range, some geographic locations like addresses an ZIP codes and the beer/wine/liquor/total sales values to work from.
+There are certainly other ideas, but key are the fact you have date ranges, some geographic locations like addresses and ZIP codes and the beer/wine/liquor/total sales values to work from.

 ## Downloading and cleaning the data